BenniRippel/P8_Particle_Filter/README.md

 2. y distance to the landmark in meters (forward is positive) RELATIVE TO THE VEHICLE.

 > **NOTE**
 > The vehicle's coordinate system is NOT the map coordinate system.
-Your
-> code will have to handle this transformation.

 ## Success Criteria
-If your particle filter passes the current grading code (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!
+If the particle filter passes the current grading code (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!

 The two things the grading code is looking for are: